Is certification set to soar?

 The impact of remote work and digital transformation may also influence the certification landscape.
 The pandemic forced many organisations to adopt remote work practices and accelerate their digital transformation efforts.
 This shift may result in an increased need for certifications related to remote work policies, data protection, and IT security.

-Alan Anderson, general manager of established certification body Zolabix Auditing (which provides simplified auditing, certification, and training services for multiple fields and sectors), says that furthermore, collaborations can be key in the future.
-Anderson believes partnerships among certification bodies, industry associations, and regulatory bodies may become increasingly important in finding solutions to help streamline certification processes, align standards across sectors, and provide better support to organisations navigating the certification landscape.
+Alan Anderson, general manager of established certification body Zolabix Auditing (which provides simplified auditing, certification, and training for multiple fields and sectors), says that collaborations may be key in the future as well.
+He believes partnerships among certification bodies, industry associations, and regulatory bodies may become increasingly important in finding solutions to help streamline certification processes, align standards across sectors, and provide better support to organisations navigating the certification landscape.

 This is becoming more evident, particularly for micro and emerging businesses seeking compliance to fully participate within sectors that are highly regulated.
 Anderson points out that the upfront investment costs of certification can create barriers for smaller businesses.
 This has led to an increase in organisations seeking shortcuts and involving unscrupulous consultants, who make false promises or issue fraudulent certificates.